Who should consider programs offered by the Global Outreach and Extended Education at ASU?

 The certification is issued through the Ira A. Fulton Schools of Engineering, Arizona State University.

-Lean Green Belt, Six Sigma Green Belt, Six Sigma Black Belt:
+Lean Six Sigma Green Belt, Six Sigma Black Belt:

-Students must earn a 70% cumulative average on all quizzes and complete an applied project that is approved by the course instructor.
+Participants must earn at least a 70% cumulative average on all program deliverables, including quizzes and exams, and complete an applied project that is approved by the course instructor.

 Master Black Belt: